 The most common German corporate entities are the limited-liability company (GmbH) and the stock corporation (AG).
-Corporate entities pay a flat rate of 25% tax plus a 5.5% solidarity surcharge from the income calculated on the base of the Corporate Income Tax Act, unless the Act provides otherwise.
+Corporate entities pay a flat rate of 15% tax plus a 5.5% solidarity surcharge from the income calculated on the base of the Corporate Income Tax Act, unless the act provides otherwise.
 Corporate entities are subject to trade tax as well, regardless of the nature of the income.

 A corporate entity which is a German resident for tax purposes is subject to corporate income tax on its worldwide income.
 Corporations whose seat and place of management are located outside of Germany are subject to taxation on their German source income only.
 Branches and permanent establishments operating from Germany are subject to German corporate income tax and trade tax on their branch profits.

-With the new "half-income" system starting in 2002, any dividends received by a German corporate entity from a corporate entity are generally exempt from corporate income tax and trade tax as well.
-However, 5% of the dividends are deemed to be a non-deductible expense, so that in fact only 95% of the dividends are tax-exempt.

-Individuals who receive dividends from a corporate entity are tax exempt to the amount of 50%.

-The corporate entity has to withheld 20% (plus 5.5% solidarity surcharge on the withholding tax) of all dividends at source.
-The amount withheld in relation to German resident recipients is available as a tax refund or credit against their German income tax or corporate income tax liability.
+Any dividends received by a German corporate entity from another corporate entity are generally exempt from corporate income tax and trade tax, (for the purpose of trade taxation in case that the participation is on of at least 15%.
+However, 5% of the dividends are deemed to be a nondeductible expense, so that in fact only 95% of the dividends are tax-exempt.
+Individuals who receive dividends from a corporate entity are tax exempt to the amount of 25 %.
+The corporate entity has to withheld 25% (plus 5.5% solidarity surcharge on the withholding tax) of all dividends at source.
+The tax obligation thereby is satisfied conclusively.